TrainStream/GameLibraryExporter/README.md

 # Game Library Exporter
 Warning!
-AI Slop!
+AI Slop user script!
 But it works!<br>
 Newest version can be found here: <a href="https://github.com/TrainStream/GameLibraryExporter/releases">Releases</a><br>
 The html export is the highlight feature, providing various filtering options.<br>
 <br>